What's happening - community calendar

 TUESDAY, MARCH 24

+Steps to Health Nutrition Program for Senior Adults will meet from 11-11:45 a.m. at the Concord Lunch Plus Club, Logan Multipurpose Center, 184 Booker Drive SW, Concord.
+Participants will learn to “take control” now to prevent or manage chronic disease.
+Participants will sample healthy foods, receive information to help control sodium, fat and added sugar, and receive educational extenders to use at home.
+This is open to any interested senior adult.
+Call Pam Outen, Extension agent, at 704-920-3310 for more information or to enroll.

-Chair/mat yoga class will be held every Tuesday from 11:15 a.m. to 12;15 p.m. at West Stanly Senior Center,213 Town Center Drive, Locust.
-Each class $3 and is given by Angie Buchannan, ACE certified personal trainer and instructor.
-For mo information, call 704-467-3321.
+Chair/mat yoga class will be held every Tuesday from 11:15 a.m. to 12:15 p.m. at West Stanly Senior Center, 213 Town Center Drive, Locust.
+Each class is $3 and is taught by Angie Buchannan, ACE certified personal trainer and instructor.
+For more information, call 704-467-3321.

 WEDNESDAY, MARCH 25